JhumanJ/OpnForm/README.md

 ### Docker installation 🐳

 You can build the images locally but they are also available pre-built on dockerhub and it's generally best to run them from there.
-A docker-compose.yml file is provided which should set up all the necessary services to get set up.
+A docker-compose.yml file is provided which should set up all the necessary services to get running.

 #### Requirements
 - docker